LuxLang/lux/documentation/book/the_lux_programming_language/appendix_a.md

 Two forward slashes (`//`) signify _"the module above"_, and any forward slash after that allows you to go further **up** the hierarchy.

-In the case of `program`, it's enough to just specify three forward slashes (`///`) for the `.require` macro to know which module you're referring to.
+In the case of `program`, it's enough to just specify three forward slashes (`///`) for the `.using` macro to know which module you're referring to.

 You can think about it like this: